apache/arrow-site/_posts/2022-12-18-querying-parquet-with-millisecond-latency.md

 ## Streaming decode

-There is no relationship between which rows are stored in which Pages across ColumnChunks.
+There is no relationship between which rows are stored in which Pages across `ColumnChunk`s.
 For example, the logical values for the 10,000th row may be in the first page of column A and in the third page of column B.

-The simplest approach to vectorized decoding, and the one often initially implemented in Parquet decoders, is to decode an entire RowGroup (or ColumnChunk) at a time.
+The simplest approach to vectorized decoding, and the one often initially implemented in Parquet decoders, is to decode an entire `RowGroup` (or `ColumnChunk`) at a time.

-However, given Parquet’s high compression ratios, a single RowGroup may well contain millions of rows.
+However, given Parquet’s high compression ratios, a single `RowGroup` may well contain millions of rows.
 Decoding so many rows at once is non-optimal because it:

 * **Requires large amounts of intermediate RAM**: typical in-memory formats optimized for processing, such as Apache Arrow, require much more than their Parquet-encoded form.
-* **Increases query latency**: Subsequent processing steps (like filtering or aggregation) can only begin once the entire RowGroup (or ColumnChunk) is decoded.
+* **Increases query latency**: Subsequent processing steps (like filtering or aggregation) can only begin once the entire `RowGroup` (or `ColumnChunk`) is decoded.

 As such, the best Parquet readers support “streaming” data out in by producing configurable sized batches of rows on demand.
 The batch size must be large enough to amortize decode overhead, but small enough for efficient memory usage and to allow downstream processing to begin concurrently while the subsequent batch is decoded.